flyteorg/flyte/rsts/concepts/admin.rst

 The repositories code also includes `transformers <https://github.com/flyteorg/flyteadmin/blob/master/pkg/repositories/transformers>`__.
 These convert entities from the database format to a response format for the external API.
-If you change either of these structures, you will find you must change the corresponding transformers.
+If you change either of these structures, you must change the corresponding transformers too.

 .. _divedeep-admin-async: